-18. Defendant Ivelin M. Dimitrov ("Dimitrov") is an FSC director and has been since January 2013 and President of FSC and has been since January 2015.
-Defendant Dimitrov has also served as CEO and director of FSFR, in addition to Chief Investment Officer ("CIO") for FSAM, since September 2014.
+- Defendant Ivelin M. Dimitrov ("Dimitrov") is an FSC director and 16. has been since January 2013 and President of FSC and has been since January Defendant Dimitrov has also served as CEO and director of FSFR, in 2015. addition to Chief Investment Officer ("CIO") for FSAM, since September 2014.
 Defendant Dimitrov has held various executive roles with FSC and affiliated entities since joining the Company in May 2005.
 Defendant Dimitrov knowingly, recklessly, or with gross negligence concealed the deteriorating credit quality of FSC's portfolio and delayed the recognition of write-downs and investment losses, and made improper statements in the Company's public filings concerning the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance.
-Defendant Dimitrov also approved the unreasonable and unfair Investment Advisory Agreement.
-In the FSAM IPO, defendant Dimitrov received \$9.1 million in ownership interests.
-Defendant Dimitrov is a defendant in a securities class action complaint that alleges he violated sections 10(b) and 20(a) of the Exchange Act.
-FSAM paid defendant Dimitrov the following compensation as an executive:
+In the FSAM IPO, Defendant Dimitrov received \$9.1 million in ownership interests.
+Defendant Dimitrov is a defendant in several securities class action complaints alleging he violated sections 10(b) and 20(a) of the Exchange Act. - 17.
+Defendant Alexander C. Frank ("Frank") is the Chief Operating Officer ("COO") and Chief Financial Officer ("CFO") of FSAM and has been since September 2014.
+Frank was a director of FSFR from November 2014 until August 2015.
+Frank previously served as CFO of FSC from September 2011 until July 2014.
+Frank knowingly, recklessly, or with gross negligence concealed the deteriorating credit quality of FSC's portfolio and delayed the recognition of write-downs and investment losses, and made improper statements in the Company's public filings concerning the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance.
+In the FSAM IPO, Frank received \$1.8 million in ownership interests.
+Frank is a defendant in several securities class action complaints alleging he violated sections 10(b) and 20(a) of the Exchange Act.